react-navigation/react-navigation/docs/guides/Redux-Integration.md

 ## Full example

-There's a working example app with redux [here](https://github.com/react-community/react-navigation/tree/master/examples/ReduxExample) if you want to try it out yourself.
+There's a working example app with Redux [here](https://github.com/react-community/react-navigation/tree/master/examples/ReduxExample) if you want to try it out yourself.

 ## Mocking tests